rh-john/ocp-eip-monitoring/k8s/grafana/README.md

 ## Optional Community Plugins

-For even more advanced visualizations, you can install these community plugins:
+For additional visualizations, you can install these community plugins:

 ### Recommended Plugins